Pet-friendly Cabin Camping - 8 Things you need to know

 #2 Pack Right

 Your pet will need more than just food and water for the trip.
 Remember to pack a comfortable pet bed, their favorite toys to keep them occupied, an extra leash, and poop bags.
 Don't forget about their food and water bowls.
 Depending on the location and the season, your pet might also need additional items like tick prevention, pet-friendly sunscreen, or a pet life jacket if there's water nearby.
+A Waggle Pet Temperature Monitor can also help you keep an eye on cabin conditions while you’re away from the space.

 #3 Prepare for the Trip

 Just as humans need to acclimatize to new environments, so do pets.
 If your pet is not used to long car rides or unfamiliar environments, take some time to help them adjust before the actual trip.
 This could involve shorter trips to a local park or a night spent in a tent in your backyard.
 Gradual exposure will help them adjust and reduce their anxiety when they go cabin camping.
+For more ways to make outings easier, check out these pet-friendly travel tips.

 #4 Check your pet's health

 Before you set out on your adventure, make sure your pet is up-to-date on vaccinations and that you're equipped with any necessary medications.
 It's also a good idea to locate the nearest veterinary clinic to your cabin site in emergencies.
+If you're traveling with a young dog, review these heatstroke in puppies essentials before you go.

 #5 Respect the Environment